OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Since meters are linked to a unit, changing the meter unit does not change Cik and no updates are needed.
 Since groups are linked to meter they should also be fine.

-TODO We need to check if someone tries to graph a new meter where a refresh of the views has never happened.
+We need to check if someone tries to graph a new meter where a refresh of the views has never happened.
 It might cause an error.
 This would not be a new issue and the fix is unclear (refreshing might do not fix this if there is no data).
 There is a PR that tried to address the graph labeling in this case.
+It seems this is now done.
+The meter does not show any data in this case.

 ### readings